 Every Jewish child looks forward to chocolate-covered marshmallows, while all the adults get stoked for those jelly fruit slices.
 Even if your host has already bought a box or two of each, there's no such thing as too many candies during the week of Passover.
 Again, just be sure the box is marked Kosher for Passover.

 If you're looking to bring a candy that your host might not have had before, we can't recommend this Matzah Crunch enough.
 It's made in New York's Lower East Side and it tastes as though charoset and magic had a baby.
 Buy six bags and keep five for yourself.

 Buy It: Matzah Crunch, $12 for 8-ounce bag at Roni-Sue's Chocolates

 5. Flowers in a Pot or Vase

-If your go-to hostess gift is a bouquet of flowers, you might want to tweak the idea for Passover seder.
+If your go-to hostess gift is a wrapped-up bouquet of flowers, you might want to tweak the idea for Passover seder.
 Between cleaning the house, preparing the food, and welcoming guests, the host might already be stretched thin.
 By showing up with the flowers already arranged in a vase or pot, you'll not only streamline the evening, but you'll also brighten the room.

 6. Passover Cookies